machineagency/POSE-workshop/gel_printing/README.md

 ![Slice now](slice_now.png)

 ## Send the GCode to the Printer
 Once you have your GCode, you can send it to the Jubilee printer.
-To do this, connect your computer to the printer and use the Duet Web Control (DWC) interface to upload the GCode.
+To do this, use the Duet Web Control (DWC) interface to upload the GCode.
+The workshop printers are running off of Raspberry Pi's, so the easiest way to transfer the file to the machine is probably to upload/download from Google Drive.
 A full manual about Duet Web Control can be found [here](https://docs.duet3d.com/User_manual/Reference/Duet_Web_Control_Manual).

 With a tuned Jubilee, all you need to do is to upload the GCode file.
 Simply click `UPLOAD & START` on the top right corner in DWC.